 PRINSES MARIA CHRISTINA, 1948

-We sell a ton of ‘Gipsy Queen’, but the ‘Prinses’ is even prettier – a lovely mix of peaches and honey, ripe apricots with a shimmer of gold.
-Distinct – and vanishing!
-Zones 5-8a, from Holland.
-Last offered in 2004.
-We hope to offer it again once the UK National Collection builds up stock for us.
-For an alert, sign up for our email newsletter.
+Last offered in 2004 when it went “commercially extinct” in the Netherlands, this pastel princess has been nurtured for us since then by Alan Shipp of the UK National Collection.
+Although we sell a ton of ‘Gipsy Queen’ every year, the ‘Prinses’ is even prettier — a unique mix of peaches and honey, ripe apricots with a shimmer of gold.
+Very limited supply, 10-12”, zones 5a-8a(10bWC), from England.
+Last offered in 2013.
+We will offer it again as soon as Alan Shipp builds up stock.
+For an alert, subscribe to our email newsletter.

 SNOW WHITE, 1950